plaguss/talking-python/README.md

 ## Running the app

-In case streamlit cloud is not working by any reason, or if you want to test on your own, take a look at your preferred way:
+In case streamlit cloud is not working by any reason, or if you want to test on your own, take a look at your preferred way of running the app locally:

 <details><summary> With Docker </summary><hr>